dmtuominen22/employee-tracker/README.md

 ## Website
   It is not deployed to a URL

-  Here is the video link to it running in the terminal  it is in the Utils folder if this link doesn't work
+  Here is the video link to it running in the terminal  it is in the img_video folder folder if this link doesn't work

- \projects\employee-tracker\utils\run_through_employee_tracker.mp4
+ img_video\run_through_employee_tracker.mp4

 ## Languages
   JavaScript, jQuery, express , Node, jest, MySQL, API, Insomnia